A Principled Path to Fitted Distributional Evaluation: FDE methods for general state-action space

 Here, $\bigOtilde$ indicating the convergence rate, allowing up to logarithmic difference from the conventional $O_P$.
-We have suggested two examples for Cramer FDE, in which FLE cannot provide a valid bound due to no conditional densities.
+We have suggested two examples for Cram\'{e}r FDE, in which FLE cannot provide a valid bound due to no conditional densities.
 The first example is linear MDP (Appendix \ref{sec:linear_mdp}) that is frequently assumed in both traditional and distributional RL \citep[e.g.,][]{wang2020reward,perdomo2023complete, wang2023benefits}.
-Cramer FDE achieves $\overline{\Wasserstein}_{p,d_\pi,p}$-convergence rate of $\bigOtilde(N^{-1/(3p)})$.
+Cram\'{e}r FDE achieves $\overline{\Wasserstein}_{p,d_\pi,p}$-convergence rate of $\bigOtilde(N^{-1/(3p)})$.
 The second example is Linear Quadratic Regulator (Appendix \ref{sec:LQR}), which has been also been frequently mentioned in traditional RL \citep[e.g.,][]{bradtke1992reinforcement, moghaddam2024sample}, and was recently applied in distributional RL under finite-horizontal setting \citep{wu2023distributional}.
 We extended this towards the infinite-horizontal setting.
-For bounded distributional families, Cramer FDE achieves $\overline{\Wasserstein}_{p,d_\pi,p}$-convergence rate of $\bigOtilde(N^{-1/(2p)})$.
+For bounded distributional families, Cram\'{e}r FDE achieves $\overline{\Wasserstein}_{p,d_\pi,p}$-convergence rate of $\bigOtilde(N^{-1/(2p)})$.
 For unbounded distributional families, its generalized extension Energy FDE (introduced in the following subsection) achieves $\overline{\Wasserstein}_{1,d_\pi,1}$-convergence rate of $\bigOtilde(N^{-1/8})$.